Skip to main content

 Engagement with EcoVardis

-The themes most relevant to modern slavery are Labour & Human Rights and Sustainable Procurement, in which we scored 80 and 50, respectively.
+The themes most relevant to modern slavery are Labour & Human Rights and Sustainable Procurement, in which we scored 80 and 70, respectively.
+The EcoVadis scores provide us with a baseline for which we can assess our key suppliers and seek to improve in future EcoVadis assessments.

 UN Global Compact initiative

-We are required to submit an annual Communication on Progress (COP) that describes our efforts to implement the ten principles.
+As part of our active membership, we are required to submit an annual Communication on Progress (COP) that describes our efforts to implement the ten principles.
 Four principles are particularly relevant to modern slavery, these are:

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights.